Theofrastos7/Logic-Gate-Simulator/README.md

 # Logic-Gate-Simulator
 Logic Gate Simulator with java implementation

-reads from a txt the inputs, gates and connectors to gates. see exampple.txt
+reads from a txt the inputs, gates and connectors to gates. see example.txt